-HIST 587.
+HIST 687.
 World War II.
 3 credits.

-An examination of the origin, conduct and immediate Aftermath of World War II in Europe and in Asia.
+An examination of the origin, conduct and immediate aftermath of World War II in Europe and in Asia.
 Attention is given to Japan's Pacific war, Hitler's war in Europe and the ultimate victory of the Allied "Grand Alliance."
 The major military campaigns are discussed as are collaboration, resistance and the War crimes trials.

-HIST 590.
-Reading and Research.
+HIST 690.
+Special Topics in History.
 3 credits.